Footnotes are used to:

 7 ADJR Act (n 5).

-Footnotes may contain text which is not a citation.
-Citations relating to discursive text in footnotes should appear after a colon at the end of the text (unless the full citation appears within the discursive text, including relevant pinpoints), e.g.
+Footnotes can contain more text than just the citation.
+This other text is called discursive text.
+When using discursive text in a footnote, the citation should appear after a colon at the end of that text, unless the citation appears in the discursive text, including relevant pinpoints.
+For example:

 8 The scope of this legislation is confined to children as users of the internet: Enhancing Online Safety Act 2015 (Cth) s 5.